Welcome to the City of Arcadia!

 2010-2015: As the population grew to 56,565, Arcadians were instructed how to co-exist with coyotes left with no habitat.
 An unprecedented windstorm destroyed hundreds of trees and property.
 A light rail train line was approved and four bridges were constructed through town, three of which featured notable public art elements.
 A train station and transit plaza featuring their own public art elements relating to the city’s peacocks and iconic Santa Anita Park race track were opened across the street from the former site of Lucky Baldwin’s Oakwood Hotel.
 Baldwin’s legacy was further entrenched with the dedication of a statue across from the track entrance, and his name and prize-winning horses included on a new Thoroughbred Racing Walk of Champions in Downtown Arcadia.

-The six elementary and three middle schools all feed into the high school, and there are numerous quality private schools and tutor centers around town as well.
+The six elementary and three middle schools all feed into the high school, with numerous quality private schools and tutoring centers around town.

 Arcadia Public Schools